-There were about 56,400 jobs for Acupuncturist in 2016 (in the United States).
+In the United States, there were 56,400 jobs for Acupuncturist in 2016.
 New jobs are being produced at a rate of 13.3% which is above the national average.
 The Bureau of Labor Statistics predicts 7,500 new jobs for Acupuncturist by 2026.
 Due to new job openings and attrition, there will be an average of 3,800 job openings in this field each year.

 The states with the most job growth for Acupuncturist are Colorado, Oregon, and Nevada.
 Watch out if you plan on working in Wyoming, South Dakota, or Mississippi.
 These states have the worst job growth for this type of profession.